Click here for Architectural FAQs

 For any technical issues, please call the Customer Care Center at (833) 710-6869

-Q: What is my assessment?
+Q: What is an assessment?

-A: The assessment is the monthly amount due from each homeowner to cover the operating expenses of the common area and provide for reserve funds for replacement of common facilities in future years.
+A: The assessment is the monthly amount due from each homeowner to cover the operating expenses of the common area and provide for reserve funds for the replacement of common facilities in future years.
 Your assessments are due on the first of the month.
 Statements will be sent for assessments as a reminder of the amount due.

 Q: How is the amount of my assessment determined?

 A: The budget is set upon specific guidelines for utilities, landscaping, administration, etc. Reserve funds are monies set aside for future expenses due to the life expectancy of certain items: lighting, street resurfacing, pool equipment, etc. California requires associations to perform a reserve study at least once every three years.
 The reserve study evaluates how much life expectancy items have left and how much they’re likely to cost when they wear out.
 From that, the Finance Committee recommends to the Board how much money the association has to set aside each year to have enough to replace those items when they do wear out.
 These amounts are then divided by the number of units built in a given phase of the development.
 Budgets are developed by the Board of Directors and adjusted annually to meet anticipated expenses.

 The Association’s new fiscal year begins April 1 with the budget available 30 days prior to the fiscal year-end March 31.

 Q: Will my assessment go up?

 A: There is no concrete answer to this.
 Typically the Civil Code provides for annual increases, but not to exceed 20 percent per year without the vote of the membership.
 The Board of Directors may approve an increased budget, increasing your assessment up to this percentage in order to cover increased costs of operating and maintaining the common area and sufficient reserve funds.

 Q: What happens if I don’t pay my assessment?